heathhenley/heathhenley.github.io/content/posts/numerical-methods.md

 ---
-title: "Notes: gradient descent, Newton-Raphson, Lagrange Multipliers"
+title: "Notes: Gradient Descent, Newton-Raphson, Lagrange Multipliers"
 date: 2024-05-26T00:15:12-04:00
 draft: false
-metathumbnail: "/optimize/gx_constrained.png"
+metathumbnail: /optimize/gx_constrained.png
 mathjax: true
-description: "A quick 'non-mathematical' introduction to the most basic forms of gradient descent and Newton-Raphson methods to solve optimization problems involving functions of more than one variable.
-We also look at the Lagrange Multiplier method to solve optimization problems subject to constraints (and what the resulting system of nonlinear equations looks like, eg what we could apply Newton-Raphson to, etc)."
+description: A quick 'non-mathematical' introduction to the most basic forms of gradient descent and Newton-Raphson methods to solve optimization problems involving functions of more than one variable.
+We also look at the Lagrange Multiplier method to solve optimization problems subject to constraints (and what the resulting system of nonlinear equations looks like, eg what we could apply Newton-Raphson to, etc).
-tags: ["python", "numerical methods", "optimization"]
+tags:
-categories: ["applied math", "numerical methods", "optimization", "python"]
-keywords: ["gradient descent", "newton's method", "lagrange multipliers", "optimization", "numerical methods", "python"]
+  - python
+  - numerical
+  - methods
+  - optimization
+categories:
+  - applied math
+  - numerical methods
+  - optimization
+  - python
+keywords:
+  - gradient descent
+  - newton's method
+  - lagrange multipliers
+  - optimization
+  - numerical methods
+  - python
 ---

 *TL;DR:* A quick "non-mathematical" introduction to the most basic forms of